 - I am a licensed counselor in another state

 - Maintaining your license in Texas

-- Contact information for the Texas State Board of Examiners of Professional Counselors and Professional Organizations
+- Contact information for the Texas State Board of Examiners of Professional Counselors, Professional Organizations and Schools Offering Counseling Programs

 You will need to enroll in a master's level program.
 Your program may be in counseling or a related field.
 The Texas board includes psychiatry, psychology, marriage and family therapy, and social work among related fields.
 Learn more about selecting a Master's in Counseling program here.